osx-cross/homebrew-avr/README.md

 This repository contains the GNU AVR Toolchain as formulae for [Homebrew].

-AVR is a popular family of microcontrollers, used for example in the [Arduino] project.
+AVR is a popular family of micro-controllers, used for example in the [Arduino] project.

 ## Current Versions